Grenoville

 Grenoville was a luxury perfume and cosmetics house established by the French perfumer Paul Grenoville in 1879.

 History

 A perfumers duo

 In 1879, the maître parfumeur Paul Grenouille changed his family name into ‘Grenoville’ when he founded his perfume house at 64, rue Rodier in Paris.
-His name might have inspired that of Jean-Baptiste Grenouille, who was the main character of Patrick Süskind’s novel Perfume (1985).
+His name might have inspired that of Jean-Baptiste Grenouille, who is the main character of Patrick Süskind’s novel Perfume (1985).

 Paul Grenoville’s wife, Marie-Marthe Richard, took over the company after her husband died in 1900.
 Bluet was her first perfume, Rosier du Roy her second.
 In 1902, she moved Grenoville to new premises at 19, rue Royale, where the house kept a boutique shop until 1971.

 In the early 1920s, she established Grenoville’s headquarters and factories at 108-110, Boulevard Péreire in Asnières.
 Female workers at the Grenoville house were nicknamed the "Grenovillettes".

 In June 1924, Marie-Marthe Richard sold the house of Grenoville, as well as its factories, to the Parfise company.